jamestcole/tech201_packages_and_libraries/README.md

 pip is Python's package manager and installer

-use `pip -V` in terminal to find version
+use `pip -V` in the terminal to find version

 requests is usfull for scraping data from the web.